 Reel them in quick

-In this hiring market, your recruiters do not have the luxury of time.
+In this hiring market, your recruiters do not have the luxury of time during the hiring process steps.
 Top talent does not stay on the market long; in fact, surveys have shown that from application submission to offer letter, the turnaround time has decreased to just under two weeks.
 Recruiters need to be able to trust their guts when it comes to hiring, but also be cognizant of any biases they may subconsciously hold.
 To ensure that your team makes equitable hiring decisions, we suggest frequently requiring diversity training to hiring managers so they can hire with confidence.

 The four interview stages

 No matter whether you’re looking for someone with the mechanical skills to be a technician at a dealership or someone with the bedside manner necessary to be a caregiver, there are roughly four stages that naturally occur in the interview process.

 This is the briefest of the interview stages, compared only to the close down call.
 For the first contact with a candidate, it is best practice to do a phone screen to avoid biases.
 As humans, your mind makes snap judgments about others in roughly seven seconds.
 It takes a lot of rewiring and training to circumvent this hardwired habit, but with proper training and careful measures in your interview process your hiring team can start hiring a more diverse team quicker than ever before.